 In the Capitol assault, rioters stormed the building and stole devices belonging to government officials, which opened a Pandora’s Box of privacy and security issues that must now be addressed.

-Anytime one loses physical control, best practices insist the assumption that every device is compromised and will need to be sanitized during a rebuild.
-Given that the entire operation is funded by U.S. tax dollars, the logical reaction from government staffers will be to replace everything with brand new equipment and software.
-This is the right response, though in private industry, real un-appropriated funding is not so easily deployed.
+Anytime one loses physical control, best practices insist on the assumption that every device is compromised and will need to be sanitized during a rebuild.
+Given that the entire operation is funded by U.S. tax dollars, the logical reaction from government staffers will be to replace everything with brand-new equipment and software.
+This is the right response, though, in private industry, real un-appropriated funding is not so easily deployed.

 A Rare Bird Very Much Like a Black Swan

 Both incidents serve as classic examples of cyber risk at scale driven by Black Swan events for which we are not adequately prepared.

 In the case of the Capitol assault, desktops were left open to reveal whatever their owners were working on at the time, email and sensitive documents could have been easily captured via mobile screenshots, a simple USB memory stick loaded with malware and inserted into any desktop device connected to the network could easily have inserted attack vectors that would be difficult to detect and ransomware of the Clop variety.

 Clop is now the deadliest ransomware strain as it blocks over 600 Windows processes and disables multiple Windows apps, including Defender and Security Essentials before it begins encryption, effectively leaving users with zero chance of protecting their data.

 We also know that Congressional IT works on an ancient 2-3 year refresh cycle, so whatever protection and detection systems they would have had in place are ancient history relative to today’s advanced threats.
 In addition, we know that best practice protocols like two-factor authentication and timed inactivity auto-locks are not mandatory on Capitol Hill and congressional staff must make direct requests for such protocols to be implemented.
 As a result, no one does.